What is this

 Python · pandas · numpy · statsmodels · scikit-learn · Plotly · plain HTML and CSS.
 No JavaScript frameworks.
 Data is embedded directly in each chart file via the Plotly CDN.

-Partial to Austrian thinking and the old Chicago school.
+Partial to Austrian thinking and the classic Chicago school.